websharper-samples/BookCollection/BookCollection.md

 The `NonSerialized` attribute marks that this value is not used for remoting.

-Since we added the `Edit` button, the call to `Template.Index.ListItem.Doc` is missing an argument:
+Since we added the `Edit` button to the HTML template, we can expand the instantiation of `new Template.Index.ListItem()` with:

     .Edit((el, ev) =>
     {